cloudogu/scm/docs/gui/documentation_en.md

 # Documentation

-The SCM Manager is a repository management tool in which Git, Mercurial and Subversion type repositories can be managed via a web interface.
+The SCM Manager is a source code management tool in which Git, Mercurial and Subversion type repositories can be managed via a web interface.
 The application can be extended in many ways via plugins.

 The official documentation of the application can be found here: https://scm-manager.org/docs/latest/en/